emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 # Run time = ~45 min
 ```

 Double check all files were processed.
-Output should be 251.
+Output should be 251 x 2 (F and R reads) x 2 (html and zip file)?
+Come back to this.

 ```
 $ cd fastqc_results